-ANKARA, Turkey — Turkey’s state-run news agency says authorities have issued warrants for the detention of 121 former Foreign Ministry employees, suspected of links to U.S.-based Muslim cleric Fethullah Gulen whom Turkey blames for last year’s failed coup attempt.
+ANKARA, Turkey — Turkey’s state-run news agency says warrants have been issued for the detention of 70 military officers suspected of links to a network led by U.S.-based cleric Fethullah Gulen.

 Anadolu Agency said prosecutors in the central Turkish province of Konya issued warrants against 58 officers still on active duty as well as 12 officers who were previously sacked from the armed forces.

 Police operations to detain the suspects were underway in 27 provinces, the agency reported.

 Turkey accuses Gulen of masterminding a military coup attempt in July 2016.
 Gulen denies the accusation.